AnazThaj/100-days-of-code/r1-log.md

 **Today's Progress**: Finished the second project from The Odin Project - Flexbox: Landing page and pushed it to github.
 It was overall pretty great day.
 Watched the 12th #100Devs class. #DominosPizza all the way lol.

 **Thoughts**: “Without the element of fun, it’s not worth trying to excel at anything.” ―Magnus Carlsen

+### R1D27: June 27

+**Today's Progress**: Today has been a little day off for me in terms of my total time spent on learning.
+However, I was able to finish one of the homeworks layout for #100Devs class 12.
+It took me nearly an hour and a half to finish.
+A little more than I expected but better than what it usually used to take.

+**Thoughts**: If you want something you’ve never had, you have to do something that you’ve never done." –Unknown